 Retelling and Predicting

-It is interesting to see how my students’ minds work when predicting things in a text.
+Our students need regular practice in answering questions about things within the text or passage.
+Answering comprehension questions about the characters, the setting, and the key details demonstrates how students understood the key components of their reading.
+It is interesting to see how my students' minds work when predicting things in a text.
 What do you think the character will do next?
 What may happen next in the story?
 How do you think this story will end?
 How do you think the character is feeling?
+You can find these comprehension questions and more in this variety of Fluency and Comprehension Passages.

 Fluency Practice